Public Health Workers In Kansas Walk Away Over Pressure From Pandemic Politics

 "My fear doesn't happen to be the COVID virus but the overreach of national and state officials who believe because of their positions or ego that their opinions are fact," said Charles Fox, a Fredonia veterinarian.

-Donovan Hutchinson, the bar owner in nearby Neodosha, said giving in to a mask mandate would lead to further abuses of government power.
+Donovan Hutchinson, the bar owner in nearby Neodesha, said giving in to a mask mandate would lead to further abuses of government power.

 "What will they come after next, our guns, our children?" he said.